physiozoo/physiozoo.github.io/docs/sections/tutorials/configfiles.rst

       2. Modify the configuration of the peak detector you choose to use uder Configuration.

       3. Save the peak detector configuration by clicking File -> Save configuration file.

+      4. To use this configuration file when you next use the **PhysioZoo** peak detection module: (1) File->Load custom config file or (2) Main->Mammal->Custom and choose your configuration file.

 **Defining an HRV configuration file**